jeremybytes/async-virtual-seminar-2025/Labs/Lab03/Lab03-Instructions.md

 ![Sample Error Output](./LabImages/Error-output.png)

-If the output does not look right in your console, you can use [Ctrl]+[-] to make the font smaller until things line up.
+> If the output does not look right in your console, you can use Ctrl- to make the font smaller until things line up (Ctrl+ will make the font bigger).

 On the left, this sample shows the input value (which is a "7").
 On the left is the closest match that the algorithm found ("9").
 The algorithms used in this application are very naive.
 It is pretty impressive that they get 95% accuracy here.